-BC5.
-The amendments in this proposed Update also would make additional clarifications to assist stakeholders in applying the proposed guidance.
-Under the proposed amendments, the incorporation, elimination, or modification of a VWAP formula would not automatically cause a settlement to be accounted for as an extinguishment; an entity would instead assess whether the form and amount of conversion consideration are preserved using the fair value of an entity's shares as of the offer acceptance date.
+BC9.
+The amendments in this Update also make additional clarifications to assist stakeholders in applying the guidance.
+Under the amendments, the incorporation, elimination, or modification of a VWAP formula should not automatically cause a settlement to be accounted for as an extinguishment; an entity should instead assess whether the form and amount of conversion consideration are preserved using the fair value of an entity's shares as of the offer acceptance date.

-BC6.
-Finally, the amendments in this proposed Update also would clarify that the induced conversion guidance can be applied to a convertible debt instrument that is not currently convertible as long as it had a substantive conversion feature as of its issuance date and is within the scope of the guidance in Subtopic 470-20.
+BC10.
+Finally, the amendments in this Update also clarify that the induced conversion guidance can be applied to a convertible debt instrument that is not currently convertible as long as it had a substantive conversion feature as of both its issuance date and the date the inducement offer is accepted by the convertible debt holder.